Scalaron-Higgs inflation: Reformulation of gravity as two-field scalar-tensor theory

 In terms of the Einstein frame field variables $\hat{g}_{\mu\nu}$ $\hat{\chi}$ and $\varphi$ and the potential \eqref{PotWEF}, the original action \eqref{act1} is expressed as scalar-tensor theory for two minimally coupled scalar fields

 The two-field scalar-tensor theory action \eqref{TwoFieldScalaronHiggsAct} in the Einstein frame is compactly written as

-The scalars $\Phi^{I}(x)$ are viewed as local coordinates of the scalar field space with metric $G_{IJ}$,
+The scalars $\Phi^{I}(x)$ are viewed as local coordinates of the scalar field space with metric $G_{IJ}(\Phi)$,

-with the abbreviation of the numerical factor $\gamma:=\sqrt{2/3}$.
+Here, $\gamma:=\sqrt{2/3}$ is a numerical factor.
 For models such as \eqref{act1}, originally formulated in the Jordan frame, the form of the field space metric $G_{IJ}$ is entirely fixed by the transition to the multifield Einstein frame formulation \eqref{TwoFieldScalaronHiggsAct}.
 Therefore, independently of the explicit form of the original function $f(R,\varphi)$, all models of the form \eqref{act1} can be represented in terms of the multifield Einstein frame formulation \eqref{TwoFieldScalaronHiggsAct} with the \textit{same} metric $G_{IJ}$.
 The function $f(R,\varphi)$ only determines the form of the Einstein frame potential $\hat{W}$ in \eqref{TwoFieldScalaronHiggsAct} but does not affect the geometry of the scalar field space.
 In two-field models such as \eqref{TwoFieldScalaronHiggsAct}, the scalar field space is a two dimensional space of constant curvature.
-The explicit expressions of all geometric objects for the scalar filed space with metric \eqref{MetricG} are provided in Appendix \ref{App:FieldSpaceGeometry}.
+The explicit expressions of all geometric objects for the scalar filed space with metric \eqref{MetricG} are provided in \ref{App:FieldSpaceGeometry}.